dareid/chakram/README.md

 #### Testing Responses

 Chakram offers a range of HTTP specific assertions which can test the information returned from API requests.
 Chakram offers a BDD testing style through Chakram's `expect` interface.

-When testing API responses, pass the request promise as an argument into chakram.expect, this will return an object which exposes the Chakram and Chai assertions.
+When testing API responses, pass the request promise as an argument into chakram.expect.
+This will return an object which exposes the Chakram and Chai assertions.
 Perform an assertion by calling the desired [Chakram assertion method](http://dareid.github.io/chakram/jsdoc/module-chakram-expectation.html).
 [Chai properties](http://chaijs.com/api/bdd/) can be used as a prefix to the assertion, improving the test's readability.

 The assertion is performed once the response is received (i.e. the request promise is fulfilled).
 Chakram assertions return a promise which resolve to a [Chakram response object](http://dareid.github.io/chakram/jsdoc/global.html#ChakramResponse) once the test has been performed.